-DeTamble Library houses over 80,000 printed books, and over 20,000 other resources in various formats including microfilm, print journals, DVDs, and maps.
-Electronic resources include more than 300,000 e-books, 36,000 digital videos, and access to over 80 online databases via NC LIVE and other sources.
-All of these resources are accessible through the library's catalog and its website.
-The library's databases include journal indexes with over 22,000 full text titles, as well as reference resources such as encyclopedias and directories.
+DeTamble Library houses over 80,000 printed books, and over 20,000 other resources in various formats including print journals, DVDs, and maps.
+Online resources include more than 300,000 e-books, 39,000 digital videos, and access to over 90 online databases via NC LIVE and other sources.
+All of these resources are accessible for remote and campus users through the library's catalog and its website.
+The library's databases include over 22,000 full text journals, as well as reference, test preparation, and language learning resources.
 As a selective depository for United States Government Documents, the library provides access to a vital source of government-authored information on a variety of subject areas.
 Through cooperative agreements and interlibrary loan services, DeTamble Library has access to a wide range of other information resources.

-The library's catalog, WorldCat, allows students to search for print, electronic and audio books, streaming videos, reserve items, and periodical titles, as well as to check their individual patron records and to renew materials online.
+The library's catalog, WorldCat, allows students to search for print, electronic and audio books, streaming videos, reserve items, and journal articles, as well as to check their individual patron records and to renew materials online.
 The library has fifteen computers for research, two of which are adapted for use by students with disabilities.
-Nine laptops are also available for students to check out and use in the library.
-The library provides wireless internet access on all floors and three printers.
+Chromebooks are available for students to use in the library and Laptops can be checked out for two weeks to use on campus.
+The library provides wireless internet access on all floors along with three printers and a copier/scanner.